What Is Bowling Etiquette?

 Leave the Approach After Your Turn

-Bowlers should not spend an excessive amount of time on the approach after taking their turn to keep the game moving.
+Bowlers should not spend an excessive amount of time on the approach after taking their turn.
+This keeps the game moving swiftly.
 After your turn is completed and the pins are beginning to be cleared, you should return to the seating area to permit the next bowler to begin their turn, as having two people on the same approach can be distracting.

 Be Quiet and Respectful While Others Are Taking Their Turns